Former CEO, Grant Thornton UK

 As the first woman to lead a major accounting firm, Sacha sought to transform a company and an industry that was often resistant to change.
 By focusing on Grant Thornton’s people and what they could offer, the culture became a more inclusive, supportive and innovative one.
 Incorporating lessons in leadership, change, resilience and diversity, Sacha examines what underpins an organisation, what its values are, and how understanding these elements can make it fit for the future.

-After an early entrepreneurial venture at university (where she studied chemistry), Sacha decided to learn how business works and qualified as an accountant.
-She joined Grant Thornton and ended up staying for over 25 years.
-Within a decade she became a Partner and, having been a passionate exponent of the value and importance of developing talent, became the first member of the board directly responsible for People and Culture.
+After an early entrepreneurial venture at university, where she studied chemistry, Sacha decided to learn how business works and qualified as an accountant.
+She joined Grant Thornton and ended up staying for over twenty-five years.
+Within a decade she became a partner and, having been a passionate exponent of the value and importance of developing talent, became the first member of the board directly responsible for People and Culture.

 As a Partner and later as CEO, Sacha sought to break down barriers in an organisation, and the wider professional services sector, that often-resisted change.
 Key to her work was understanding the values and purpose of a business and its people, and their place in the wider context of society.
 By engaging with everyone and offering them the chance to develop, even those who are apparently closed to change can be persuaded.

 Sacha now serves as CEO of Fair4All Finance, an organisation that seeks to improve the financial wellbeing and security of vulnerable people.
-She is also co-chair of the Inclusive Economy Partnership, a Government-convened Partnership that focuses on the areas of mental health, transition to work, and financial inclusion, and seeks to brings together business, society and politicians to engender change.
+She is co-chair of the Inclusive Economy Partnership, a government-convened partnership that focuses on the areas of mental health, transition to work, and financial inclusion, and seeks to brings together business, society, and politicians to engender change.
 She is also on the board of London and Partners, which works with the Mayor of London’s office to promote London internationally.
-She has also been a part of official reviews and reports into areas including diversity, social mobility and a range of issues affecting the auditing industry.
+Sacha has been a part of official reviews and reports into areas including diversity, social mobility and a range of issues affecting the auditing industry.

 © Copyright 2024 JLA.
 All rights reserved.